gossi/ember-command/README.md

 }
 ```

-And the only change need to make to our existing code to hook tracking in:
+And the only change need to make to our existing code to integrate the
+tracking command:

 ```diff
 // components/recommendation